Stories of School Improvement That Turn Progress Into Lasting Success

 Systemwide Priorities

-Guided by our systemwide priorities, ensuring all students learn to read well, are physically and emotionally safe, experience high-quality academics, graduate college and career ready, and benefit from inclusive, responsive schools.
-We are creating a brighter future together.
-On this website, you’ll find:
+We are creating a brighter future together by ensuring all students learn to read well, are physically and emotionally safe, experience high quality academics, and graduate college and career ready.

 System Commitments